-As an educator, Chris has covered every state in the US as well as 36 countries.
-Clinics and masterclasses include The Juilliard School, Eastman School of Music, The Sibelius Academy (Finland), The Bruckner Academy of Music (Austria), Yong Siew Toh Conservatory (Singapore), Royal Conservatoire of Scotland, The Royal Academy of Music (London), The Hong Kong Academy of Performing Arts and many more.
+As an educator, Chris has covered every state in the US as well over 40 countries having given clinics and masterclasses at well over 100 Colleges, Universities and Conservatories including The Juilliard School, Eastman School of Music, The Sibelius Academy (Finland), The Bruckner Academy of Music (Austria), Yong Siew Toh Conservatory (Singapore), Royal Conservatoire of Scotland, The Royal Academy of Music (London), The Hong Kong Academy of Performing Arts and many more.
 Additionally, Chris serves on the International Artist Advisory Council for Mahidol University's College of Music in Thailand.

 Outside of performing, Chris is the host of the popular podcast "Music on the Rocks", which features long form interviews with some of the best musicians in their field.
 Chris also Co-owns the company Pro Elite Music, which produces the high end, graphene based valve oil "Pro Elite Oil" for brass instruments.

 Chris is proud to serve as a performing artist for the Yamaha Music Corporation, giving clinics, concerts and masterclasses worldwide.
-He currently resides in Utah where he enjoys spending his time with his wife Tina, who also enjoys a bustling music career as Principal Flute of the Las Vegas Philharmonic and Professor of Flute at BYU (Provo, Utah) and their two children Lily and Orion.
+He currently resides in Utah where he enjoys spending his time with his wife Tina, who also enjoys a bustling music career as Principal Flute of the Las Vegas Philharmonic and Assistant Professor of Flute at BYU (Provo, Utah) and their two children Lily and Orion.